Stefafrontani/ticketing-app/README.md

 if only 4 increase version, then:
 <- comment:created { ..., version: 0 }
 <- comment:updated { ..., version: 1 } // Processed succesfuly

+### Applying a Version Query

+The changes in delte and new were done by me, not the tuto.
+These was done because common module updated all events (including order created and updated) so we should add the version number when those events are emmited too.
+They will be updated correctly in the following videos.